 FERPA: The Family Educational Rights and Privacy Act of 1974 ensures the privacy of a student’s personal information is protected.
 FERPA restricts the release of educational records, including all financial records, to anyone other than the student without the student’s explicit written permission.
 Students can designate an authorized user for the Business Office in WU-View or by completing and submitting a FERPA Consent Form.

 Hold: A hold prevents the student from being able to initiate or complete certain transactions.
-Depending on the type of hold, the student may not be able to receive transcripts or diplomas, to make enrollment changes or enroll in a new term, or make webcheck payments through WU-View.
+Depending on the type of hold, the student may not be able to receive transcripts or diplomas, make enrollment changes or enroll in a new term, or make webcheck payments through WU-View.
+Holds commonly used by the Business Office include: BU Business Office, BR Bursar, IN Insufficient Check, EM Emergency Loan, CO Collections, PR Perkins, RF Hold from Refunding, and BN Bankruptcy.

 Late Installment Payment Fee: A fee assessed after each installment date in a term for students who (1) are enrolled in a payment plan, and (2) failed to pay the scheduled installment in full.